startup methods for sensorless motor control

 V/F startup

-The common method to implement this is V/F startup.
-In V/F startup, a 3-phase sine wave is fed to the motor.
-The voltage and frequency can be linearly varied.
-The voltage magnitude and frequency depend on the motor, motor load, inertia, etc.
+One common method to implement this is V/F startup.
+In V/F startup, the controller generates a 3-phase sine wave voltage to the motor which generates a 3-phase current and a rotating magnetic field.
+The voltage and frequency is increased linearly until the motor accelerates to sufficient speed.

 Rolling start works best in torque control mode, where the controller regulates the Iq current.